Winnie-Hsiung/Winnie-Hsiung/README.md

 ## Hi friends 👋, I am Winnie!

 🔭 I’m currently working on biomedical informatics.

-👯 I’m looking to collaborate on data analysis and manuscript writing.
+👯 I’m also looking to collaborate on data analysis and manuscript organization.

 <!--
 **Winnie-Hsiung/Winnie-Hsiung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.